GioSensation/curated-list-espresso-sugar-plugins/readme.md

 Enjoy!

 PS I will soon be publishing an article about why I still prefer Espresso over other text editors and what are its most impressive features.
 I will update this page once it's out.
 If you are interested, stay tuned by select "Watching" from the drop-down menu above.
 Cheers!

+PSS Spice up your coding visuals with [my theme for Espresso](https://github.com/GioSensation/gsvrailcasts-espresso-theme "A dark and spicy theme for Espresso, the web editor").
+It's based on Railcasts, it's dark and sweet.